Saokz/Translator/README.md

 language, so we have to inject the culture artificially by creating our own idioms and non-literal translations.
 The culture of this language is primarily based around stones and Counter-Strike.

+## Dictionary
+Sometimes certain words don't exist in the dictionary file.
+Sometimes super weird words are in the dictionary file, and they share translations with common words that you're most likely going to be using more.
+If you're not getting the translation you want, check to make sure that the word you're using is in the dictionary file, and if not, you can add it.
+You can also remove words from the dictionary file; words that you think you'll never use.
+Doesn't matter.
+You downloaded it, it's yours.

 ## Change Log
 - Added a GUI for the translator
 - Removed incFlag, changed it to a global flag to be better integrated into the GUI